top of page

 ABOUT ME

-// I am an organizational sociologist and an Assoc Professor of Social Innovation at emlyon Business School.
-I am also a CIFAR Azrieli Global Scholar in the Canadian Institute for Advanced Research's program on Innovation, Equity, and the Future of Prosperity, a senior research fellow at the Civic Life of Cities Lab at the Stanford Center on Philanthropy and Civil Society and the Research Institute of Urban Management and Governance at WU Vienna.
+// I am an organizational sociologist and an Associate Professor of Social Innovation at emlyon Business School.
+I am also a CIFAR Azrieli Global Scholar in the Canadian Institute for Advanced Research's program on Innovation, Equity, and the Future of Prosperity, a senior research fellow at the Civic Life of Cities Lab at the Stanford Center on Philanthropy and Civil Society, and the Research Institute of Urban Management and Governance at WU Vienna.
 Previously, I was a postdoctoral scholar in sociology at the University of Chicago's Mansueto Institute for Urban Innovation.
 I studied nonprofit management and innovation at WU Vienna (B.Sc.), organizational and economic sociology at Stanford (Ph.D. in sociology), and urban sociology at the University of Chicago (postdoc).
 I contribute to ASA, EGOS, AoM, SASE, and ARNOVA.

 RESEARCH